Electronics and semiconductor manufacturing industry in India: Recent notable achievements

 Researchers at the Indian Institute of Technology - Bombay (IIT-B), in a collaboration with ISRO's Semi-Conductor Labs (SCL), Chandigarh, have developed an indigenous Bipolar Junction Transistor (BJT) which can function with Bi-CMOS (Bipolar Complementary Metal Oxide Semiconductor).
 Analogue or mixed chips based on various digital Bi-CMOS technology with integrated analogue high frequency BJT based amplifiers are essential for IoT and space applications like high frequency communications as they reduce form factor, power consumption, weight and size dimensions and cost etc.

 During the Digital India FutureLABS Summit 2024, technologies for a CMOS-based vision processing system, a Thermal Smart Camera, and a Fleet Management System were distributed to 12 industries as part of Ministry of Electronics and Information Technology's InTranSE Program.
 A digital signal processor included inside the Thermal Smart Camera allows it to do a variety of AI-based analytics.
 Applications in smart cities, industry, defense, and healthcare are its main focus.
 With a potent on-board computing engine, the Industrial Vision Sensor iVIS 10GigE is a CMOS-based vision processing system designed to handle the demands of the upcoming industrial machine vision applications.
 The Fleet Management System tracks the position of vehicles and sends out notifications for a variety of situations, including reckless driving, overspeeding, ignition, idling, and stopping.
 It will also help improve the dependability of public transportation services by reducing the occurrence of bus bunching, as transit operators can employ operational techniques for headway reliability as a dynamic scheduling decision support tool.

 Investments in Semiconductor Industry in India

 In 2014, the ESDM industry was projected to see investment proposals worth ₹ 10,000 crores (USD $1.5 billion) over the next two years, along with five partially state-funded start-up incubation centres of the 250 planned by the industry body, as per IESA.

-In February 2014, the union cabinet approved the setting up of these fab proposals with the decision to extend incentives as follows:
+In February 2014, the union cabinet approved setting up these fabrication proposals with the decision to extend incentives as follows: